Knee Articular Cartilage Damage / Osteoarthritis

-At The Stone Clinic we have a unique procedure for repairing articular cartilage: the Articular Cartilage Stem Cell Paste Graft, designed by Dr. Stone in 1991.
+At The Stone Clinic, we have a unique procedure for repairing articular cartilage: the Articular Cartilage Paste Graft, designed by Dr. Stone in 1991.

-Articular cartilage paste grafting (often abbreviated as art cart or paste grafting) uses your own bone, cartilage and stem cells to regenerate your damaged cartilage.
-It is a minimally-invasive, single arthroscopic procedure that stimulates regrowth of damaged articular cartilage surfaces.
+Articular cartilage paste grafting (often abbreviated as art cart or paste grafting) uses your own bone, cartilage, and marrow cells to regenerate your damaged cartilage.
+It is a minimally invasive, single arthroscopic procedure that stimulates regrowth of damaged articular cartilage surfaces.

 "Articular cartilage paste grafting has provided my patients with tremendous relief and permitted a return to sports for many arthritic joints that were thought to require joint replacement.
 Our published peer reviewed long-term outcome studies have matched or exceeded any other published work.
 Paste grafting has been a great tool for salvaging failed microfractures and other cartilage procedures."